cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/system/futuresystemsuse.rst

   | $PORTALNAME-key | ab:a6:63:82:dd:08:d3:bc:c0:21:56:4c:e2:bb:22:ac |
   +-----------------+-------------------------------------------------+

-Usefull SSH commands
+Useful SSH commands
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-The following is a short list of usefull SSH commands.
+The following is a short list of useful SSH commands.

 Change the password
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''